The Hollowed Saints that followed the General and his team of elite soldiers soared far ahead, gliding above the clouds.

 Closer.

-The unforgiving noon sun beat down, casting stark shadows beneath the mob's frenzied forms, illuminating faces twisted by whatever had stolen their minds.
+The unforgiving noon sun cast stark shadows beneath the mob's frenzied forms, illuminating faces twisted by whatever had stolen their minds.
+They came—mindless, broken, human and not.

 Keene stared down the barrel.